davidcalle3141/Udacity-Recipe-App/README.md

 One of the skills you will demonstrate in this project is how to handle unexpected input in your data -- professional developers often cannot expect polished JSON data when building an app.

+#Recap
+I decided to take advantage of androids new Architecture components.
+I treated the data source as if it were an API and the recipes could be updated or changed.
+I used room along with viewmodels to handle the data.
+I also used the Navigation component to handle fragment navigation